zcaceres/capio-api/README.md

 [![Stories in Ready](https://badge.waffle.io/zcaceres/capio-api.png?label=ready&title=Ready)](https://waffle.io/zcaceres/capio-api?utm_source=badge)
-# Transcript Speech Recognition API with Capio
+# Easy Transcription with Capio's Speech Recognition API
 > Zach Caceres

-Set up PG
-CONFIG INSTRUCTIONS HERE

 ## Overview
-This program provides a simple RESTful API to create and retrieve transcripts of audio files using the Capio.ai Speech Recognition API.
+This program provides a simple RESTful API (/transcript) to create and retrieve transcripts of audio files using the Capio.ai Speech Recognition API.

+* Audio files are sent to the server and forwarded to Capio
+* Server polls Capio until transcription is complete
+* Transcripts are saved in a PostgreSQL database by transcriptId (assigned by Capio)
+* You can access any transcription by transcript-id after it's processed by Capio

 ### Stack
-Built with NodeJS and:
+Built with *NodeJS* and:
 - *Express* for routing
-- *PostgreSQL/Sequelize* for persisting transcriptions
+- *PostgreSQL/pg/Sequelize* for DB/persisting transcriptions
 - *Supertest/Mocha* for testing

-## Installation
-Config and dependencies here

 ## How To Use
 You'll need [PostgreSQL](https://www.postgresql.org/download/) installed.